I Can Do Bad All by Myself (play): Synopsis

-DVD plot
+DVD Plot

 Act One

-Vianne, who in the middle of settling a bitter divorce with her ex-husband Anthony– a successful stock broker, has moved in with her grandmother, Mable "Madea" Simmons.
+Vianne, who is in the middle of settling a bitter divorce with her ex-husband Anthony, a successful stockbroker, has moved in with her grandmother, Mabel "Madea" Simmons.
 Madea is sick with complications from her diabetes.
 Another person Madea is helping out is Bobby, an ex-con.
 Bobby is Madea's handyman and usually cuts her grass.
-Both Madea and Vianne find him very attractive, though Vianne would not like to admit it.
+Both Madea and Vianne find him attractive, though Vianne would not like to admit it.

 Vianne's niece, Keisha, is also staying with Madea.
-Keisha's mother, Maylee shows up to her school wearing a blond wig and a mini-skirt, embarrassing Keisha.
-Maylee later pops up at the house announcing her engagement to none other than Vianne's ex-husband, Anthony.
+Keisha's mother, Maylee, shows up at her school wearing a blond wig and a mini-skirt, embarrassing Keisha.
+Maylee later pops up at the house, announcing her engagement to none other than Vianne's ex-husband, Anthony.

 Keisha is resentful towards her mother for being away for so long.
-When Anthony calls, Maylee drops everything to assist him, leaving Keisha all alone (Motherless Child).
+When Anthony calls, Maylee drops everything to assist him, leaving Keisha alone (Motherless Child).

-Cora, Madea's daughter, arrives, announcing she is only staying for the weekend, as she lives out of town.
-Keisha confides in her aunt about her troubles with the kids at school as they all bully her except for one kid, named Kelly.
-Madea's next door neighbor, Mr. Brown, also drops by and brings in her mail.
+Madea's daughter, Cora, arrives, announcing she only stays for the weekend as she lives out of town.
+Keisha confided in her aunt about her troubles with the kids at school, as they all bullied her except for one kid named Kelly.
+Madea's next-door neighbor, Mr. Brown, also drops by and brings in her mail.

-While everyone is preparing for dinner, Bobby, taking a shower, runs downstairs to get some soap.
+While everyone is preparing for dinner, Bobby, taking a shower, runs downstairs to get soap.
 While Bobby and Vianne flirt with each other, Madea can tell that Vianne secretly likes him.
-Tensions are high during dinner as Bobby and Anthony debate over their religious beliefs and Anthony insults Madea.
+Dinner tensions are high as Bobby and Anthony debate their religious beliefs, and Anthony insults Madea.
 The family then reminisces over their time in the church choir, singing old gospel favorites (Old Time Mix).

-Tensions blow soon after when Anthony starts insulting Vianne.
-Maylee and Vianne then get into a spat of their own.
+Tensions blew soon after Anthony started insulting Vianne.
+Maylee and Vianne then have a spat of their own.
 This leads a hurt Vianne to pull a knife on Anthony, alarming everybody.
 The entire family disperses, except Cora, who tries to calm Vianne down.
-Vianne, left with all the rubble of the night, tries to reflect (Lord I'm Sorry).
+Vianne, left with all the rubble of the night, tries to reflect (Lord, I'm Sorry).